 Road Trip II: Up to Portland

 Summer jobs when you’re in college are a grind — hot, low-paying, mostly boring.
 Chasing shopping carts around in a parking lot.
 Xeroxing rolodex cards.
 Interpreting cheeseburger orders in sophomore-level Spanish through the drive-thru window.
-Our daughter Lee has been pulling 5:30 am shifts most of the summer, unloading the trucks at Homegoods, schlepping rugs and mirrors around for hours.
-If she’s lucky and they give her a full shift, then she spends the second half smiling at customers who give long elaborate stories about why they have no receipt but want to return this ceramic dog with a chip in it.
+Our youngest Lee has been pulling 5:30 am shifts most of the summer, unloading the trucks at Homegoods, schlepping rugs and mirrors around for hours.
+If they’re lucky and get a full shift, then they spend the second half smiling at customers who give long elaborate stories about why they have no receipt but want to return this ceramic dog with a chip in it.

 Meanwhile, friends in the Path started giving dire warnings from Oregon.
 Highway patrol was warning of gas shortages, freeways completely blocked, hospitals on high alert.
 A million more people were coming and that would double the population of the state or something.
 Of course, the Californians scratch our heads.
 A million people?
 I’ve stood in a sea of a million people (March on Washington, 1993) and meh!
 I can handle that.
 I’ve driven through the LA Basin.
 I speak jammed freeways.
 But, just in case, let’s take the Prius instead of the more comfy less gas efficient van.

 Gasing up just outside of Red Bluff, I was surprised at how industrial it’s become in northern California.
 This is farm country, far away from the skyscrapers near the Golden Gate or the piers of Santa Monica.
 The Free State of Jefferson is still announced boldly on the side of a barn.
 These are the folks that want to secede so that they don’t pay taxes to the gov’ment.